KyleKing/My-Programming-Sketchbook/ENGL393/README.md

 }
 ```

+First, the JS file creates the database of bike locations on the server.
+The client automatically can see these changes and retrieves the values with, ```var bikesData = DailyBikeData.find().fetch();```.
+The HTML file creates a table with Spacebars syntax to render every available value in array.
+In this case, the table renders the array of bike positions and information in a long list of locations.

 With this short code, bike positions are randomly generated and then stored in a database.
-In a published application, changes made on one computer would be visible to every user; however, displaying geographical locations in a table format is inefficient.
+In a published application, changes made on one computer would be visible to every user.
+Displaying geographical locations in a table format is ineffective.
 To display the data in a meaningful way, the bike positions should be visible on a map that considers the user's current location.
 There is a package that already makes this possible called Leaflet maps.
 Leaflet is an open source mapping software similar to Google.
 Leaflet can be added by entering ```meteor add bevanhunt:leaflet```.
 After a short download, the entire Leaflet library will be available.
 To select where the map will be rendered and with what information, the HTML, CSS, and JS files need the following code snippets appended.
 ```html
 <body>
   {{> map}}